I ran into this colorful infographic depicting the digital marketing funnel the other day and thought I’d share it with you.

 Many factors interfere with a consumer’s desire to purchase your product.
 Sometimes, there’s nothing you can do to help them overcome the problem, such as not having the money or credit to afford your brand (although, in the long-run, you might develop less expensive versions to appeal to these buyers).
 In other cases, you can help.
 For instance, offering delivery options to meet consumers’ needs including picking up in the store (or curbside), a secure locker, your trunk (a surprisingly large number of buyers don’t have a secure location for dropoff), or even your garage (new openers allow you to share a code with delivery folks who can leave products inside your garage.

 I was involved in marketing in the old days when we didn’t talk about building a relationship with customers to keep them coming back.
 Now, relationships are seen as the goal of all transactions.
 But some customers don’t really want a relationship with you.
 This was brought to my attention in some work I was doing in graduate school — sometimes you just want your waiter to bring your food and leave you alone.
 You don’t want them to be your best friend and keep stopping by the table to ask if you need anything.
 Just fill my water-glass and disappear.

 Relationships rely on each party receiving value.
-If your customer isn’t getting value, then it isn’t a relationship they want.
-So, while I might not want the invasiveness of the waiter interrupting my dinner conversation (or studying), I’ll really appreciate that they clear the table when I’m done and not bring my check until I’m ready to leave.
+If your customer isn’t getting value from an interaction, then it isn’t a relationship they want.
+So, while I might not want the invasiveness of the waiter interrupting my dinner conversation (or studying), I’ll really appreciate that they clear the table when I’m done and don’t bring my check until I’m ready to leave.
 Think about what you can do to provide value versus being an annoyance to your customers.